 Day in the Life

-As campers progress through the different programs we offer, new activities are offered.
-The older the program has more freedom and opportunities to choose the types of activities the campers would like to participate in is given.
+As campers progress through the different programs we offer, they get to experience new activities at camp.
+As campers get older, they have more freedom and opportunities to choose the types of activities they would like to participate in.

 All campers will experience a big game which normally takes place on the Big Field.
 It’s a chance to run around and accomplish a task with the entire program they are in.
 All overnight programs will also have a campfire one evening which includes s’mores and songs, skits, and stories led by the summer staff.
 In addition, free time is offered most days.
 This is a time when campers get to choose what they would like to try.
 The younger campers may have a few less options and a shorter time as they navigate these decisions on their own while older campers get more options and more time.

 Outside of the activities listed above, each program has unique activities to it so that there is always something new to try.
 Day Camp Electives are an opportunity for campers to choose between Active, Art, Aquatics, and Athletics for a portion of their day with new activities in those categories every week for those who come more than once.
 Team Adventure is a rotation of activities for Pier 30 4-6 grade campers.
-The four rotations are waterfront, adventure, big field activities, and one that is different each summer.
-Pier 30 7-9 grade campers choose a skill during registration in which they will spend time learning about and doing for an hour and a half 4 days during the week.
+The five rotations are boats and lawn games, high ropes, giant swing, water playground, and the big field.
+Pier 30 7-9 grade campers choose a skill during registration in which they will spend time learning about and doing for an hour and a half 5 days during the week.
 Finally, the high school programs have unique activities just for them that are different every year such as night zipping or swimming off the pontoon boat.
 Because the Alpha program is longer they also may have some activities off site.